 We loved the balcony and spent the first afternoon swinging in the hammock.
 Or at least I did.
 Hubbie had to make do with the chair.
 Unfortunately once it rained the hammock became soaked, and didn’t dry out again whilst we were there.

 For the last 2 nights we moved to the Eco Suite.
 We had been booked into the chalet (which didn’t look that great) for the last night but the Eco Suite had a cancellation so the staff were very kind and gave us a free upgrade.
-Inside it was almost identical to the Honeymoon Suite, but the balcony had comfy chairs rather than a hammock.
+Inside it was almost identical to the Honeymoon Suite, but the balcony had comfy chairs rather than hammocks.

 The views were better too as it was higher up, but it was less private since there was another suite above us, and also the standard rooms across to the right.
 On balance I think we preferred the Eco Suite, just for the views.